lemotdesign/one-click-hugo-cms/site/content/found-termites/_index.md

       Send us a **photo** for expert identification
     imageUrl: img/found-termites-live-termites.jpg
+  - heading: Remove Termites - Three Step Process
+    imageUrl: img/found-termites-three-step-process.jpg
+    text: >-
+      If you're fairly certain you've got termites, it's time to take action to eliminate them and safeguard your home.

+      **Don't distrub the Termites** - Avoid scaring them off before we can fully assess the situation.
+Put down that spray can!

+      ### The Three Recommended Steps:

+      1. Full Termite Inspection

+      2. Initial Treatment

+      3. Chemical Treatment around the house

+      For further details, visit our page: "**Remove Termites - Three Step Process**".
   - text: >-
       What is the Difference between Termites and White Ants - NOTHING!